 Therefore cutting, drilling and screwing are easy to do with larch wood.
 Wood is not prone to chips since it has good toughness and hardness.

-Because of being a softwood with greater hardness and stability, larch wood is great for wood carving projects.
+Since Larch is a a softwood with greater hardness and stability, it is great for wood carving projects.

 Gluing and finishing are also easy with larch wood.
 It is one of the most underrated wood types on the planet.